pranavverma12/fake_twitter/README.md

 	3. Delete its own posts
 	4. See posts of it's own as well as user whom he/she is following.

-* Relationship will store the records of who is following whom.
+* Relationship table will store the records of which user is following whom.